 Prior to the financial crisis of 2008, personal finance experts recommended that your emergency fund contain three months’ worth of expenses.
 Now, the new financial wisdom is to have at least six months’ worth of expenses saved up.
 Of course, building an emergency fund can be difficult during a trying economy.
 If you are trying to get out of debt, one approach is to first build up a $1,000 emergency fund, and then redirect your efforts toward eliminating your debt.
 Then, once you’re debt-free, continue to build your emergency fund further.

 To figure exact dollar amounts, you need to determine what constitutes six months’ worth of expenses.
 Simply add up what you spend each month in your household budget categories and multiply by six.
-Or you can review the past six months of expenditures if you’ve been using personal finance software (e.g. Mint.com) or a debit or credit card that tracks expenses.
+Or you can review the past six months of expenditures if you’ve been using personal finance software (e.g. Personal Capital or Mint.com) or a debit or credit card that tracks expenses.

 Make sure you include what you pay on your mortgage, utilities, car loans, insurance, groceries, and other essential expenditures.
 I like to include entertainment items and incidentals that crop up during the month as well.
 Also, account for bills or other expenses that only come due once or a few times per year.
 For example, I pay my auto insurance quarterly and get four new tires on my car once every year.